arashbagheri20/Waka-Kotahi-Crash-Data-Cleaning-and-Exploration-SQL/README.md

 ### 1.21 Creating a view table for visualisation in Power Bi
 #### SQL Code Used:
 	create view Crash_Data_Cleaned_in_SQL as

+## 2 Visualization in Power Bi
+### 2.1	Questions to answer/KPIs
+ 1.1	What is the total number of crashes
+		1.2	What is the total number of casualties involved 1.3	What is the total number of fatal crashes
+		1.4	What is the total number of fatal casualties
+		1.5	What is the total number of seriously injured casualties 1.6	What is the total number of minorly-injured casualties 1.7	What is the distribution of fatal casualties by the type of vehicles involved?
+(Cars, trucks, motorcycles, etc) 1.8	What is the trend of fatal casualties from 2000-2022 1.9	What is the distribution of fatal casualties by road surface used?
+		1.10	What is the distribution of fatal casualties by the type of area (open or urban) where the crash happened?
+		1.11	What is the distribution of fatal casualties by the district(city) area where the crash happened?

 	select *
 	from CrashData..[Crash_Data]